alexx-frcs/subseasonal-to-subseasonal-predictions/README.md

 To create the data used in the notebooks, execute the Jupyter notebook **create_data_matrices2**, which calls the file .py **experiments_util2**.
 That will create an HDF file that contains the lagged data (you can choose the number of days) used for the predictions.
 Please set the target_horizon to "56w" and gt_id to "contest_tmp2m

+For the soil moisture data, download it from _https://zenodo.org/record/7072512#.ZFj3h-zMK3J_, shrink it to 27;49 latitudes and -124;-94 longitudes and add it in the folder **data/new features**. \

+For CSIF, go on _https://osf.io/8xqy6/_ and download every files with this format _OCO2.SIF.clear.inst.2000001.v2.nc_ and add it in **data/new features**. \

+For El Nino, just execute the code related to this feature.

 ### Methods

 The main analysis have been conducted on soil moisture and elevation features addition.
-You can execute the Jupyter Notebook **cleaned xgboost CASM and elevation**, which calls the file .py **xgboost functional**.
+You can execute the Jupyter Notebook **cleaned xgboost CASM and elevation**, which calls the file .py **xgboost functional**.  \
+In this notebook, you can visualize the seasonal shap values for all the features used in the model with the function **shap_geographical_analysis**.
+For the other functions, they're mainly focused on soil moisture and elevation.
+They can be easily adapted to other features later.\
+For example, you can find the geographical skills improvements with CSIF addition in the Jupyter notebook **CSIF analysis**.
+In the Jupyter Notebook **tentative xgboost**, you have the model with El Nino feature.